digris/doc-openbroadcast-platform/source/application/library/releases/index.rst

    As for the :ref:`Album artists <release-form-album-artist>`, typing inside the 'Artist' field activates the auto-completion, listing all profiles in the library whose name matches the current text typed in.

-To change the license, click on the "License" dropdown menu, select one from the list and finally click on **Apply License to all the tracks**.
+To change the license, click on the "License" dropdown menu, select one of the options from the list and finally click on **Apply License to all the tracks**.

 Once you have applied the changes, click the **SAVE** button on the release form to update the information.